Live Shipping Estimates - Available Right Now

 • Columbia River Ports (Vancouver, Kalama, Longview): Although these deep-water ports are primarily known for handling large shipments, they also play a vital role in Washington's shipping and transportation system.

-Key Details regarding the NWSA - The Northwest Seaport Alliance (Seattle/Tacoma)
+Key Details Regarding the NWSA - The Northwest Seaport Alliance (Seattle/Tacoma)

 • Capacity: The ports work together to handle over 2 million shipping containers every year.